Sample Chapter

 ‘They should be worth a lot more now.’

 ‘Is this a true story, Gran?’
-She had told countless stories to him before and it didn’t matter that some of her tales were a little far-fetched.
-He was always an eager student.
+She had told countless stories to him before and it didn’t matter that some of her tales were a little far-

 ‘Yes, it’s true and I want you to find them, Vincent.’